Mitt Romney, Mike Kennedy battle for Utah Senate seat: A look at the candidates

 Ironically, Romney lost his Massachusetts Senate bid to a Kennedy -- Ted Kennedy -- in 1994.

-The Republican duo are expected to face off in a debate on May 29.
+The Republican duo is expected to face off in a debate on May 29.

 Read on for a look at the Republican candidates.